Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Is mild overparametrization sufficient? Case of orthogonal data

 While loss landscape claims are generally agnostic of the dynamics encountered during the training of the network, \cref{thm:orthogonal} also claims that this $m\gtrsim\min(2^n, n^d)$ condition is also required to guarantee, with high probability, convergence towards a global minimum of the regularized loss.
 In other words, \cref{thm:orthogonal} implies that as soon as $m\lesssim\min(2^n, n^d)$, the network will not converge towards the global minimum of the regularized loss $L_\lambda$ when trained via gradient flow, even with large initializations.

 In the unregularized case with orthogonal data, \citet{BoursierPF22} have shown that with $m\gtrsim 2^n$ neurons and a small initialization, gradient flow converges arbitrarily close to a global minimum of \cref{eq:minnorm}.
 Moreover, \citet{dana2025convergence} recently showed that with only $m\gtrsim \log(n)$ neurons, the unregularized flow still converges towards an interpolator of the training data, without any guarantee on the norm of the obtained estimator.
-Since the solutions of \cref{eq:minnorm} and \cref{eq:regularized} correspond as $\lambda\to0$, \cref{thm:orthogonal} completes the picture by showing that below this $m\gtrsim 2^n$ threshold, the convergence point is not a global minimum of \cref{eq:minnorm}, although it might interpolate the data.
+Since the solutions of \cref{eq:minnorm} and \cref{eq:regularized} correspond as $\lambda\to0$, \cref{thm:orthogonal} completes the picture by showing that below this $m\gtrsim 2^n$ threshold, the convergence point is not a global minimum of \cref{eq:minnorm}, although it interpolates the data.

-\paragraph{Sketch of proof.} The orthogonal data case alleviates several complexities of the training dynamics.
-In particular, any hidden weight neuron $w_i(t)$ has a constant activation pattern over time (see \cref{lemma:orthoactivation} in the appendix), so that for the limit point to be a global minimum of \cref{eq:regularized} (or \cref{eq:minnorm}), one needs the activation cone of hidden weights to include at initialization a global minimum of the problem.
-Moreover in the orthogonal case, a cone includes a global minimum if and only if it contains two precise activation patterns, i.e., rows of the activation binary matrix $A$ in \cref{eq:cone} (see \cref{lemma:orthoglobal}).
+\paragraph{Sketch of proof.} In the orthogonal data case, any hidden weight neuron $w_i(t)$ has a constant activation pattern over time (see \cref{lemma:orthoactivation} in the appendix), so that for the limit point to be a global minimum of \cref{eq:regularized} (or \cref{eq:minnorm}), one needs the activation cone of hidden weights to include at initialization a global minimum of the problem.
+Moreover in the orthogonal case, a cone includes a global minimum if and only if it contains two precise activation patterns (see \cref{lemma:orthoglobal}).

 From there, we can again reduce the problem to a coupon collector problem: drawing $m$ coupons uniformly at random -- given by the activation patterns of the hidden weights at initialization -- among a set of $2^n$ possible patterns, we can then upper bound the probability to collect the two winning tickets described by \cref{lemma:orthoglobal}.